Understanding of the properties of neural network approaches for transient light curve approximations: Approximation methods

 \subsection{Regression model}

-A simple model that can be used for the light curve approximation is a Multilayer Perceptron (MLP) for a regression task.
-It assumes that the flux $y$ is normally distributed with mean $\mu(x|w)$ and constant standard deviation $\sigma(x)=\sigma$ values:
+A simple model that can be used for light curve approximation is a MLP for a regression task.
+It assumes that the flux $y$ is normally distributed with mean $\mu(x|w)$ and constant standard deviation, $\sigma(x)=\sigma$, values:

 where $\mu(x_i|w)$ is estimated by the neural network with weights $w$.
 The model takes $\{x_i\}$ as inputs and learns its weights by optimizing the log-likelihood function: